Sources: Woodland area and planting

 National Inventory of Woodland and Trees

-In the latest 1995-99 inventory, data are collected for individual sample plots, covering a wide variety of topics, include ownership type, species and age.
+In the latest 1995-99 inventory, data were collected for one hectare squares, covering a wide variety of topics, include ownership type, species and age.
+The results were uprated to total woodland areas from a digital map based on aerial photography.

-Results are published for countries (Great Britain, England, Scotland, Wales) and for more detailed geographical breakdowns (regions and counties)
+Results are published for countries (Great Britain, England, Wales, Scotland) and for more detailed geographical breakdowns (regions and counties).

-Further details on the most recent census are available from www.forestry.gov.uk/inventory.
+Further details on the 1995-99 National Inventory of Woodland and Trees and the new National Forest Inventory are available from www.forestry.gov.uk/inventory.